symmetriccurve/Interview-questions/Reactjs Question.md

-###### This page is constantly updated with new questions and answers( with better examples ).
-Please check back if you are unable to find an answer to a existing question or you can submit a new question [here](https://github.com/symmetriccurve/Interview-questions/issues/new/choose)

 ### Why React and not any other library ?

 Every web framework or library aims to mutate the DOM in most efficient way possible because DOM mutations are expensive.